vl4ds/Documentation/smartapp-developers-guide/scheduling.rst

 .. note::
     Schedules can only be viewed for SmartApps installed via the mobile client.

-    Schedules for Device Handlers and SmartApps installed into the IDE simulator can not be viewed.
+    Schedules for Device Handlers and SmartApps installed via the IDE simulator can not be viewed.

 1. In the IDE, navigate to `Locations`.
 2. Select the Location the SmartApp is installed into.